Mathematics Research at Doane

 Spend your summer getting paid to work on math!

-You can work on research as part of the Doane College Summer Research Program.
+You can work on research as part of the Doane University Summer Research Program.
 You will work with a faculty member to develop a summer math project and receive a stipend!